A person sitting on the ground with their head resting on his knees.

-EMDR & Trauma
+EMDR

 Developed in the 1980s by psychologist Francine Shapiro, EMDR (Eye Movement Desensitization and Reprocessing) is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma — as well as anxiety, phobias, grief, stress, OCD, and many other common issues.
-Today, the World Health Organization, the American Psychiatric Association, the International Society for Traumatic Stress Studies, and the Departments of Defense and of Veterans Affairs have endorsed EMDR, deeming it an effective therapy for PTSD.
+Today, the World Health Organization, the American Psychiatric Association, the International Society for Traumatic Stress Studies, and the Departments of Defense and Veterans Affairs have endorsed EMDR, deeming it an effective therapy for PTSD.

 Is EMDR Right for Me?